-- Apply ice on your breast for 15 to 20 minutes every hour or as directed.
+- Apply ice on your incision for 15 to 20 minutes every hour or as directed.
 Use an ice pack, or put crushed ice in a plastic bag.
 Cover it with a towel.
-Ice helps prevent tissue damage and decreases swelling and pain. - Rest as directed.
-Do not lift anything heavy.
+Ice helps prevent tissue damage and decreases swelling and pain. - Elevate your arm nearest to your incision above the level of your heart.
+Do this as often as you can.
+This will help decrease swelling and pain.
+Prop your arm on pillows or blankets to keep it elevated comfortably. - Rest as directed.
+Do not lift anything heavier than 5 pounds.
 Do not push or pull with your arms.
+You can use your arms to groom, eat, and bathe.
 Take short walks around the house.
 Gradually walk further as you feel better.
-Ask your healthcare provider when you can return to your normal activities. - Empty your drain as directed.
-You may need to write down how much you empty from your drain each day.
+Ask your healthcare provider when you can return to your normal activities. - Do not sleep on your stomach.
+This will put too much pressure on your incision.
+Sleep on your back or on the side opposite to your incision. - Empty your drain as directed.
+You may need to write down how much fluid you empty from your drain each day.
 Ask your healthcare provider for more information about how to empty your drain. - Wear a supportive bra as directed.
 Wait until you remove the tight-fitting bandage to wear a bra.
 You may be given a surgical bra or told to wear a sports bra.
 A supportive bra may help hold your bandages in place.
 It may also help with swelling and pain.
 Do not wear bras with lace or underwire.
 They may rub against your incision and cause discomfort.